numonium/assignment-discovery/README.md

     - I could see this as an "either-or" but not both.
     - Wondering about other ways to implement an HOC on this "small" project
   - Better design and eye-candy :)
+    - Combine "player" and "list" views for a more YouTube-like layout
   - Oh, and better unit tests!